good-loop/doc/pages/policy/privacy-policy.md

 In certain circumstances you may be entitled to request the erasure of personal information that we hold about you.
 To make a request of this nature, please contact us, providing full details of the personal information you want to be erased and the reason(s) for your request.
 We will consider all requests upon receipt and confirm to you whether We are able to agree to your request.

-1.  **COOKIES AND LOG FILES**
+## 6. Cookies And Log Files

-*   When you browse our website, use our App, or view our advertisements, we may use "cookies" to keep track of your visit and give you a better browsing experience.
+*   When you browse our website, use our App, or view our adverts, we may use "cookies" to keep track of your visit and give you a better browsing experience.

 *   IAs with most websites, these cookies allow us to log various information about visitors, including IP addresses, browser type, internet service provider (ISP) information, referring / exit pages and date / time stamp.
-We may use this information to analyse advertising trends, administer our website, track your movement around the website, App and advertisements, and gather broad demographic information.
+We may use this information to analyse advertising trends, administer our website, track your movement around the website, App and adverts, and gather broad demographic information.

-*   Please see our Cookie Policy (hyperlink) for more information on the cookies we use.
+*   Please see our [Cookie Policy](cookie-policy) for more information on the cookies we use.

-1.  **SECURITY**
+## 7. Security

 *   The protection of your personal information is very important to us and we have in place various security measures to ensure that your personal information is kept secure.